-1. How Courts Structure Payment Obligations in Collection Cases
+1. How Courts Structure Payment Obligations in a Goods Collection Lawsuit

 2. Negotiating Payment Terms before Litigation